MeetMangrove/familybot/README.md

 $ ngrok http 5000
 ```

-Then set the HOSTNAME env to the ngrok url.
+Then set the HOSTNAME env to the new ngrok url.

 ### Run bots